Plenty of people take up running to get fit, but does running build muscle?

 Another way to work towards a net muscle gain is to harness a growth hormone spike.
 Growth hormone spikes tend to last longer after performing endurance training, according to the Journal of Applied Physiology.
 This spike can encourage your body to build more muscle if harnessed correctly.
 Some ways to harness a GHS include performing hill workouts and incorporating speed work into your running routine.

 Adding strength training into your routine is another great way to build muscle.
 Some benefits of adding strength training to your routine include:

 - Reduced fatigue

 - Reduced likelihood of injuries

 However, building muscle can be dangerous, especially for new runners.
-Pushing yourself too hard can lead to certain injuries, such as:
+Pushing yourself too hard can lead to certain injuries, according to the Cleveland Clinic such as: